hendricokakiko/POI_Extractor_OSM_to_GPI/README.md

 #### 1. Download desired area as `*.pbf` mapfile from https://extract.bbbike.org/
 #### 2. Customize `POIs.yaml`:
 - Define POI categories
 - Define a radius (in meter) around each POI in which other POIs of the same category are deleted.
-Set this to a really really large number to keep all POIs
+Set this to a really really small number to keep all POIs
 - Define `key`s and `values`s of [Map Features](https://wiki.openstreetmap.org/wiki/Map_features) that you want extract from the map
 #### 3. Download POI-Icons as `*.bmp` (for example from [this](https://www.pocketnavigation.de/poidownload/pocketnavigation/de/?device-format-id=4&country=DE#selection-step2) website)
 - The icons have to be named the same as the categories and be placed into `{working_path}/Icons`